Skeeve/Go-DeCrypt-DbVis/Readme.md

 ## Installation

-Simply move the compiled `decrypt-dbvis` to somewher in your $PATH.
+Simply move the compiled `decrypt-dbvis` to somewhere in your $PATH.